Advances in Clinical and Experimental Medicine

 The Author(s) should provide a short title that does not exceed 45 characters and spaces.

-Manuscripts which are not adequately prepared will be returned to the corresponding Author and rejected if we do not receive proper revisions within 30 days.
+Manuscripts not adequately prepared will be returned to the corresponding Author and rejected if we do not receive proper revisions within 30 days.

-We have prepared a useful tool for the authors of our journal, including guidelines needed while working on a new article.
-We hope that provided instruction will address any of your concerns.
-Before uploading a new manuscript, read the above guidelines and get acquainted with all necessary information.
+We have prepared a useful tool for our journal's authors, including guidelines needed while working on a new article.
+We hope that the provided instructions will address any of your concerns.
+Before uploading a new manuscript, read the above guidelines and get acquainted with all the necessary information.

-How to create an account in Editorial System
+How to create an account in the Editorial System

 The editorial staff of Advances in Clinical and Experimental Medicine is aware that creating an account in the Editorial System [https://www.editorialsystem.com/acem/], which we use, i.a., for manuscript and review submission, is not always easy from the perspective of authors and peer reviewers.
 Therefore, we offer a guideline in PDF linked below, which presents the whole process using screenshots and comments.

-Guideline – how to create an account in Editorial System
+Guideline – How to create an account in the Editorial System

 Should any problems arise, do not hesitate to contact the Managing Editor of Advances in Clinical and Experimental Medicine – Marek Misiak: marek.misiak@umw.edu.pl [alternative e-mail for Chinese authors: marek.misiak@friend.pl].
 He will establish an account for you and you will only need to log in.